haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Water Walk
 3rd-­‐‑level transmutation (ritual)
 Casting Time: 1 action
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 191

 Range: 30 feet
 Components: V, S, M (a piece of cork) Duration: 1 hour